How to Make a Wrist Splint for Carpal Tunnel

 Step #6

-When it’s cut to the right length, remove the tape’s backing to get the adhesive side of the tape.
+When it’s cut to the right length, remove the tape’s backing to expose the adhesive side.

 Step #7